hindutva/hindutva.github.io/main/bases/books/non-absoluteness.md

 ## Stories as allegories in the shAstra-s
 - Hindu holy texts sometimes describe events and phenomena, which may be sometimes taken as (or mistaken as) historical or scientific fact.
 - The stories pertaining to the deva-s are explicitly admitted to be "illusory" in the veda itself.
-More in the [deva page](../../../tattvam/deva/myth/).